 - If you've previously registered, the state expects you to remain registered and continue to file returns.

-Yes.
-If your only sales are Marketplace sales, the state still expects you to remain registered and file a return.
+- If your only sales are Marketplace sales, the state may still expect you to file a zero return.

 I still need to file returns in Indiana.
 How do I do this without paying double tax on the sales that were collected and remitted by my Marketplace?